alxfu/requests-vid_stream/README.md

 # requests-vid_stream
-A small script to save *.ts files from streaming players if you know the/one URL(s) and the URLs are counting up
+A small script to save *.ts files from streaming players if you know the/one URL(s) and the URLs are counting up and creates an MP4 file out of them via ffmpeg

 ## disclaimer